 Computer storage and peripherals

 Sources: S&P Capital IQ and Motley Fool CAPS.

-At the time thisarticle was published Fool contributor Brian Pacampara owns no position in any of the companies mentioned.
-The Fool owns shares of EMC, IBM, and Microsoft.
-Motley Fool newsletter services have recommended buying shares of and creating a bull call spread position in Microsoft, as well as buying shares of VMware.
+Fool contributor Brian Pacampara owns no position in any of the companies mentioned.
+The Fool owns shares of EMC and IBM.
+Motley Fool newsletter services have recommended buying shares of EMC and VMWare, as well as creating a synthetic long position in IBM.
 Try any of our Foolish newsletter services free for 30 days.We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Fool's disclosure policy always gets a perfect score.

 Copyright © 1995 - 2012 The Motley Fool, LLC.
 All rights reserved.
 The Motley Fool has a disclosure policy.